ChrisADR/installer/README.md

 ## Dependencies

-Stager will depend on these packages and libraries:
+Installer will depend on these packages and libraries:

 * GNU tar